EJU (Examination for Japanese University Admission) — Free Online Mock Test

 What is the difficulty level of EJU?

 EJU is rated Advanced difficulty on Wrexa Edge.
 Advanced-level: high-stakes exam with rigorous content depth.
 Expect 4-8 months of structured prep.
-Japanese + Math + Science. · Official language: Japanese (日本語).
+EJU — the Examination for Japanese University Admission for international students: Japanese as a Foreign Language plus Mathematics and Science (Physics, Chemistry, Biology) or Japan & the World. · Official language: Japanese (日本語).

 How long is the EJU exam?